AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

 4. Measure the height the ball will fall; place the metal ball into the launcher as the initial height $y_{0}$ is measured from the bottom of the ball to the floor (though the bottom of the inside of the barrel can also be used as the bottom of the ball location if that is easier to measure).

-5. Conduct a couple test launches by pulling the piston to the first or second notches (whichever position provides the shorter, $\sim 1\,\text{m}$, $x$ distance).
-Take mental note of where the ball is generally landing.
+5. Conduct a few test launches by pulling the piston back to the denoted notch for your launcher.
+Take mental note of where the ball is generally landing and ensure it's generally consistent.

+    ```{admonition} Push, don't smack.
+Use release bar, not finger.
+    :class: note
+    - Ensure the ball is resting against the piston such that the piston will push rather than hit the ball out of the launcher.
+    - Ensure you use the release bar, and not your finger, to quickly release the piston.
+    - Before continuing, try some test launches with the ball not resting against the piston.
+Notice the greater inconsistency.
+    - Before continuing, try releasing the launcher with just your finger instead of the release bar.
+Notice the greater inconsistency.
+    ```

-6. Get a piece of paper and tape it in the approximate location, and place (no tape needed) a piece of carbon paper on top (no need to tape that one) so the ball can mark up the paper when it lands.
+6. Get some pieces of white printer paper and tape them in the approximate landing zone, and place pieces of carbon paper on top (no need to tape that one since you'll be moving it between trials) so the ball can mark up the white paper when it lands.
+Materials available at the table in the middle of the room.

 7. Conduct **30 launches** onto the paper/carbon paper.

-8. Put aside the carbon paper and mark the dots with a marker or something else that makes it apparent which dots are your data points for this height.
-Draw a rough circle surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.
+Between each launch, move aside the carbon paper and mark each dot with a marker or something else that makes it apparent which dots are your data points for this case.

+8. Draw a rough circle/ellipse surrounding the scattershot and visually estimate the center by drawing a cross hair to represent the center of the scatter.
+Flashlights are available at the table in the middle of the room that could asist in drawing your circle/ellipse.

 9. Measure the experimental distance $x$ from the center of the ball at rest in the barrel (uncocked) to the cross hair center that you drew in your scatter shot on the floor.
 To translate the initial location of the ball in the barrel to the floor, you can use a plum bob to make a straight line down to the floor, from which you can more easily measure $x$